rtablada/Stripe-Form/readme.md

-# The only Stripe form builder for Laravel
+# The Stripe form builder for Laravel

 When integrating Stripe in your blade views wouldn't it be awesome to just say `{{ StripeForm::build(25) }}` and have a full Stripe.js enabled form embedded with a charge of $25?